DanielDwyer/Marquee-React-Dwyer/README.md

 - **style**: `React.CSSProperties` — Inline styles for the container element.
 Optional.
 - **className**: `string` — CSS class name for the container element.
 Optional.

+Additionally, all native HTML attributes for the element specified by `as` are accepted and passed through (e.g., `aria-label`, `role`, `title`, `data-*` attributes).

 TypeScript types are shipped with the package, so your editor will auto-complete these props.

-**Note**: Legacy props (Index0–Index10, NumberOfOptions, TimeToChange, TimeToCross, Size, IsRandom, Color) are supported for backward compatibility but deprecated.
+**Note**: Legacy props (Index0–Index10, TimeToChange, TimeToCross, Size, IsRandom, Color) are supported for backward compatibility but deprecated.

 ## Accessibility

 - Renders as semantic text (`as` prop)
-- No automatic ARIA roles are added; set any additional attributes you need on the component
+- No automatic ARIA roles are added; set any additional attributes (e.g., `aria-label`, `role`, `title`) you need on the component — all native HTML attributes are passed through
-- The component is wrapped in a `<section id="marquee">` element
+- The component is wrapped in a `<section>` element with a unique generated `id` and class `marquee-react-dwyer` to avoid duplicate IDs when multiple instances are used

 ## Examples